 Église de la Madeleine owes its existence to France's last kings and to its first emperor — but few churches in Paris have had such a stormy history.
 When Place Louis XV (known today as Place de la Concorde) was built in 1755, a suitable monument was needed at the north end of Rue Royale — where there was a slight hill perfectly viewed from the place.
 Therefore, in 1764, under the auspices of Louis XV, an architect drew up plans based on the domed church of Les Invalides.
-But, that architect died in 1777.
+But, that architect died in 1777, with the church barely started.

 The architect who took over, a student of the former, decided to start anew, and razed what had already been built, starting with an empty piece of land.
 The idea now was that the new church should resemble the Panthéon.
 The new work proceeded slowly so that by 1789 only the foundations had been completed — just in time for the French Revolution.